Building Self-Advocacy and Self-Determination Skills in Children and Teens

 Self-advocacy includes the ability to understand yourself and your surroundings and then communicate on your behalf.
 This process is as simple as choosing a sensory activity or as complex as advocating for services at a university.
 This critical skill is important for autonomy and independence.
 In this highly practical and extremely timely 90-minute course, participants learn the stages of self-advocacy as well as suggestions for strategies and activities for all ages and ability levels.

 - Identify the three key stages of self-advocacy.

-- List activities for a wide range of activities and ability levels at each of the key stages.
+- List activities for a wide range of ability levels at each of the key stages.

 - Describe resources for promoting self-advocacy in school, community, and clinic settings.

 - Target Audience: introductory- to intermediate-level OTs, COTAs, and other professionals

 Note: While many professionals may benefit from the course content, we can only guarantee acceptance of continuing education credit as described in the following CEU section.